 The financial statements include certain prior year comparative information.
 Such information does not include sufficient detail to constitute presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, such information should be read in conjunction with the Plan's financial statements for the fiscal year ended September 30, 2013, from which the comparative information was derived.
-Certain amounts presented in the 2013 financial statements have been reclassified to conform to 2014 presentation.
+Accordingly, such information should be read in conjunction with the Plan's financial statements for the fiscal year ended September 30, 2014, from which the comparative information was derived.